 Mushrooms can also sprout from dead and decaying trunks, branches, or roots.
 A healthy tree or shrub may have a branch die off (from being shaded out or other natural causes) and slowly rot away (with mushrooms’ help) while the rest of the tree grows on around it.
 Sometimes they may pop out from an inconspicuous section of decaying wood on a mostly healthy trunk.
 The fungus is part of the natural process of decomposing that wood.
 A healthy tree will often seal off that section so the decay won’t spread to other wood unless the tree has more systemic health issues.

-But mushrooms can also be an early sign of die-back that we didn’t notice before.
+But mushrooms on a tree can also be an early sign of die-back that we didn’t notice before.
 If they are marching up or around the main trunk it may indicate that the tree is dying or already dead.
 So if you see them, take a close look at the rest of the tree and/or have a certified arborist evaluate it.

 Meanwhile, it’s always a good idea to prune off dead branches to redirect growth energy to a tree’s healthy branches.